-Chard Town Council arranged a Street Carnival to take place on Saturday 8th October 2021, this was a free all-day entertainment was also provided throughout the day and into the evening.
+Chard Town Council arranged a Street Carnival to take place on Saturday 8th October 2021, this was a free all-day event where there were a number of stalls selling local goods or sharing interesting information.
+A programme of entertainment was also provided throughout the day and into the evening.
 Visitor numbers increased from 3,300 the previous Saturday to just over 7,000 on the day of the event